-In accordance with guidance from the TEA, each student's Special Education teacher or the ARD Facilitator is encouraged to offer to convene ARD committee meetings to develop emergency contingency plans as part of a student's IEP that provides for virtual or other remote services and instruction during periods of cessation of normal school operations in response to a natural disaster, pandemic and/or other public health and safety crisis in accordance with federal, state and local authorities.
-A student's Special Education teacher or an ARD Facilitator may also propose that a student's ARD committee and the parent(s) or guardian(s) agree to modify a student's IEP to include a separate schedule of related services and accommodations that will be followed during periods of remote or virtual instruction.
-Each the Special Education teacher, together with input from the parent or guardian and the student's ARD committee, may choose to use the model Special Education Emergency Contingency Plan developed by the TEA or other plan as determined by the Charter.
+In accordance with guidance from the TEA, each student's special education teacher or ARD facilitator is encouraged to offer to convene ARD committee meetings to develop emergency contingency plans as part of a student's IEP that provides for virtual or other remote services and instruction during periods of cessation of normal school operations in response to a natural disaster, pandemic and/or other public health and safety crisis in accordance with federal, state and local authorities.
+A student's special education teacher or ARD facilitator may also propose that a student's ARD committee and the parent(s) or guardian(s) agree to modify a student's IEP to include a separate schedule of related services and accommodations that will be followed during periods of remote or virtual instruction.
+Each special education teacher or ARD facilitator, together with input from the parent or guardian and the student's ARD committee, may choose to